acterglobal/a3/docs/content/docs/dev/testing.md

 1. Stop service with `sudo systemctl stop matrix-synapse`
 2. Delete this file `/var/lib/matrix-synapse/homeserver.db`
 3. Start service with `sudo systemctl start matrix-synapse`
-4. Run this command `cargo run -p effektio-cli -- mock $HOMESERVER`
+4. Run this command `cargo run -p effektio-cli -- mock --homeserver-url $HOMESERVER --homeserver-name localhost`

 Don't forget to rerun the `mock data` generation again.

 ### Rust integration tests

-To run the rust integration tests, you need a fresh integration testing infrastructure (see above) availabe at `$HOMESERVER`.
+To run the rust integration tests, you need a fresh integration testing infrastructure (see above) available at `$HOMESERVER`.
 Assuming you are running the docker-compose setup, this would be `http://localhost:8118` (which is the fallback default, so you don't have to put it into your environment).
 Then you can run the integration test with:

 <details><summary><strong>Custom Environment variable under Windows PowerShell</strong></summary>